Ramboll/High-Rise-UK/README.md

 # High-Rise-UK
-This repository contains various resuable bits of grasshopper scripts and components developed for the various disciplines of the RUK Highrises team
+This repository contains various resuable grasshopper scripts and components developed for the various disciplines of the RUK Highrises team

 #### For structuring of the repository please see the image github protocols in the General folder